fluencelabs/nox/docs/protocol.md

 func NextVMState(code WasmCode, vmState VMState, txs Transactions) VMState {}
 ```

-The client receives a region of the virtual machine memory along with the proof that the Merkle Root of the virtual machine state was stored in Swarm for future verification.
-The client also receives a proof that returned segment indeed corresponds to the state Merkle Root.
+The client receives a region of the virtual machine memory along with the proof that the Merkle root of the virtual machine state was stored in Swarm for future verification.
+The client also receives a proof that returned segment indeed corresponds to the state Merkle root.

 ```go
 type QueryResponse struct {